TylerBarney/startup/README.md

 ## WebSocket deliverable

 For this deliverable I used webSocket to update the views on each item in realtime.
 When a user is logged in, they can click on an item and the view count will be updated for all users.
+(Note: Everytime a user clicks on an item the view count is updated by one despite if the user has already clicked on the item before.)

 - [x] **Backend listens for WebSocket connection** - backend listens for websocket connections and updates the view count in the database when a user click event is sent over the socket
 - [x] **Frontend makes WebSocket connection** - Every user is connected to the websocket and can send click events to the backend